Home

 1. It may be wild shopping sprees with a self-medicating overtone.

-2. It may be crazy investments when our bipolar grandiosity is telling us we can do no wrong.
+2. It may be crazy investments when our Bipolar grandiosity is telling us we can do no wrong.

 4. It may be extravagant gifts to family, friends or charity - again arising from manic grandiosity.

-6. Gambling more than one can afford, for example on horse racing, online poker or the Vegas slots - another nightmare scenario for one's loved ones.
+6. Gambling more than one can afford, for example on horse racing, online poker or the Vegas slots – another nightmare scenario for one’s

 7. It may even be . . . ?
 The truth is the variations are endless.